lpantano/seqcluster/doc/source/getting_started.rst

 **Output**

-* one folder for each sample
+* one folder for each analysys, and inside one per sample
  * adapter: `*clean.fastq` is the file after adapter removal, `*clean_trimmed.fastq` is the collapse `clean.fastq`, `*fragments.fastq` is file without adapter, `*short.fastq` is file with reads < 16 nt.
  * align: BAM file results from align `trimmed.fastq`
- * miraligner: file with miRNA anotation
+ * mirbase: file with miRNA anotation and novel miRNA discovery with mirdeep2
+ * tRNA: analysis done with tdrmapper [citation needed]
  * qc: `*_fastqc.html` is the fastqc results from the uncollapse fastq file
 * seqcluster: is the result of running seqcluster.
 See its `documentation <http://seqcluster.readthedocs.org/getting_started.html#clustering-of-small-rna-sequences>`_ for further information.
-* `report-ready.Rmd`: template to create a quick html report with exploration and differential expression analysis.
+* `report/srna-report.Rmd`: template to create a quick html report with exploration and differential expression analysis.
 See `example here <https://github.com/lpantano/mypubs/blob/master/srnaseq/mirqc/ready_report.md>`_